Prompt Reinjection: Alleviating Prompt Forgetting in Multimodal Diffusion Transformers for Text-to-Image Generation: Qualitative Comparisons

 \section{Qualitative Comparisons}

 This appendix presents the results of our qualitative comparison experiments conducted on SD3, SD3.5, FLUX, and Qwen-Image.
-Evaluated on a diverse set of text prompts, our method achieves superior text–image consistency relative to the base models across key dimensions: attribute binding, numeracy, multi-object composition, spatial relations and complex prompts.
+Evaluated on a diverse set of text prompts, our method achieves superior text–image consistency relative to base models across key dimensions.